Skip to main content

 ATR (14)

 Average true range over 14 periods.
 Gives you a real-time read on volatility for each symbol — useful for sizing positions and setting stops.
+The platform also tracks ATR-based high/low proximity and fires events when price enters or leaves the zone near the ATR high or ATR low.

 Session VWAP